acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 For questions related to paper submission, and the review process in general, email: <mailto:editors@aclrollingreview.org>

-For all other questions email: <mailto:emnlp2024-programchairs@googlegroups.com>
+For questions about commitment and post review related topics:: <mailto:emnlp2024-programchairs@googlegroups.com>